Canine Influenza Virus (CIV) has arrived in the Kansas City Area.

 Since this is a new virus, dogs have no natural immunity.
 During an outbreak 80-90% of unvaccinated dogs will get sick and require intensive treatment.
 Eradication from a facility with an outbreak requires a minimum 2 week closure to remove all sick dogs and decontaminate the environment.

-Is vaccination safe and effective?
+Is vaccination for CIV safe and effective?

 More Information and Resources: